flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ## CPU

 Unsurprisingly Sega again chose Hitachi to develop their CPU.
 If you've been reading the [previous article about the Sega Saturn]({{< ref "sega-saturn" >}}) then, lo and behold, I present you the next generation of SH processor: the **SH-4** running at a whopping 200 MHz.

-So, what's actually interesting about this new CPU?
+So, what's interesting about this CPU?

-- **5-stage pipeline**
-  - Up to five instructions can be in flight simultaneously (a detailed explanation can be found in a [previous article]({{% ref "sega-saturn" %}}#cpu)).
+- **5-stage pipeline**: Up to five instructions can be in flight simultaneously (a detailed explanation can be found in a [previous article]({{% ref "sega-saturn" %}}#cpu)).
-  - Such instruction pipelining is now found everywhere in this generation of consoles and will be standard from now on.
+  - Instruction pipelining is now found everywhere in this generation of consoles and will be standard from now on.
-- **2-way superscalar**
-  - A new type of parallelism where the CPU can process more than one instruction (two in this case) in each stage of the pipeline resulting in more instructions executed per second.
+- **2-way superscalar**: A new type of parallelism where the CPU can process more than one instruction (two in this case) in each stage of the pipeline resulting in more instructions executed per second.
-- A dedicated **Floating-Point Unit** or 'FPU'
-  - Computes 32-bit decimal numbers (the *floats*) and 64-bit ones (the *doubles*).
+- A dedicated **Floating-Point Unit** or 'FPU': Computes 32-bit decimal numbers (the *floats*) and 64-bit ones (the *doubles*).
-- 8 KB **instruction cache** and 16 KB **data cache**
-  - This ratio is rather curious since consoles tend to include more instruction cache than data cache.
+- 8 KB **instruction cache** and 16 KB **data cache**: This ratio is rather curious since consoles tend to include more instruction cache than data cache.
 However, the SH-4 allows the data cache to be split into two sections: 8 KB of *Scratchpad* (fast RAM) and 8 KB of data cache.
-- **32-bit internal architecture** while keeping a **16-bit instruction set** (the SuperH ISA)
-  - Just like the SH-2, this increases code density and decreases bus overheads while still enjoying the advantages of a 32-bit architecture.
+- **32-bit internal architecture** while keeping a **16-bit instruction set** (the SuperH ISA): Just like the SH-2, this increases code density and decreases bus overheads while still enjoying the advantages of a 32-bit architecture.
-- **External 64-bit bus**
-  - Critical for manipulating 64-bit values (e.g. doubles and longs) without wasting extra cycles.
+- **External 64-bit bus**: Critical for manipulating 64-bit values (e.g. doubles and longs) without wasting extra cycles.

 #### Extra work